mtTomLyne/clojure-react-test/README.md

 This repo contains the clojure project and react code file for a test app I made

-The clojure project sets up a local http server on localhost:8080 that has one GET endpoint at "/square" that takes a single parameter (a number), and returns the square of that number
+The clojure project sets up a local http server on localhost:8080 that has one GET endpoint at "/square" that takes a single parameter (number), and returns the square of that number
 It returns a json object like the following:
 {
 	"input": "7",